 - Review the Minimum Qualifications for the subject area you are applying for.

 - Obtain approval from the high school principal to apply to the program.
+An email to your principal with your intent and a response from the principal with approval - print email or forward email to klandry@EverettCC.edu

 - Complete the Employment Application

 Develop your course syllabus including textbook information (helpful to include a copy of the Table of Contents with chapter/topics covered, student learnining objectives, and assessment information.
+(For Mathematics a copy of the Table of Contents is required with an indication of chapter/topics covered)

 High School Instructors applying to participate in the CHS program are advised that all syllabi and assignments must include current EvCC/Department Learning Objectives for each course listed on the application.
 Syllabi indicating AP status alone are not sufficient for receiving EvCC credit.